cxengage/cxengage.github.io/README.md

 (send twilio call {:to-phone-number *To-PhoneNumber*}))
 ```

-So,if the key attribute is user, an event that would match this pattern would be
+So, if the key attribute is user, an event that would match this pattern would be

 ```json
 {